 If you have not come to a saving knowledge of the Lord Jesus Christ, having never been reconciled to God, let me extend to you the Bible’s invitation to embrace the true gift of Christmas.
 It is the gift God gave to the world — namely, His Son.

-The Lord Jesus promises forgiveness, salvation, and eternal life to all who will come to Him: “All whom the Father gives Me will come to Me.
-And the one who comes to Me, I will certainly not cast out.”
+The Lord Jesus promises forgiveness, salvation, and eternal life to all who will come to Him: “All that the Father gives Me will come to Me, and the one who comes to Me I will certainly not cast out.”
+(John 6:37).
 The gospel of John reiterates that promise, “He who believes in the Son has eternal life; but he who does not obey the Son will not see life, but the wrath of God abides on him.”
+(John 3:36).

-The Apostle Paul summed up the good news of salvation with these words: “If you confess with your mouth Jesus as Lord, and believe in your heart that God raised Him from the dead, you will be saved.”
+The Apostle Paul summed up the good news of salvation with these words: “if you confess with your mouth Jesus as Lord, and believe in your heart that God raised Him from the dead, you will be saved.”
+(Romans 10:9).

 With these truths in mind, I love the words of the second verse of Angels from the Realms of Glory.
 They serve as a fitting conclusion: